S2-group/NAPPA/Prefetching-Library/README.md

 }
 ```

-For existing projects, use the [NAPPA Plugin for Android Studio](../Android-Studio-Plugin) to automatically enable NAPPA in the project.
+For existing projects, use the [NAPPA Plugin for Android Studio](../Android-Studio-Plugin) to automatically make these changes and enable NAPPA in the project.

 ### Available prefetching strategies